lancetipton/composer-wysiwyg/README.md

         // Dom node to bind the editor to ( REQUIRED )
         element: undefined,

+        // Sets the width of the content editor ( Static Editor ONLY )
+        // If set to true, will set the content area to the parents width
+        // If not set, width will be set to '100%'
+        matchParentWidth: undefined,

         // Initial content for the editor
           // * If not set, will use element.innerHTML
           // * IMPORTANT - gets set every time the init method is called on the element